Easy garden designs that also help native pollinators

 More considerations for your garden

-Like humans, insects need natural light/dark cycles, so limit artificial light sources, even half a dark night is better than none.
+Human health is affected by light, especially at night.
+Like humans, insects need natural light/dark cycles for health.
+Limit artificial light sources, even half a dark night is better than none.
 Smart low-glare outdoor lighting benefits human and animals.
+The solution to light pollution is 90% education and awareness, and 10% hardware.

 And FYI, termites swarm at night under certain conditions and they’re attracted to artificial light sources around the home, such as porch lamps, motion lights, and light reflected from inside.